-The Board has four standing committees: the Audit Committee, the Compensation Committee, the Nominating and Corporate Governance Committee and the Risk Committee.
-The Board establishes ad hoc committees from time to time, which currently include the Strategic Review Committee and Financing Committee.
+The Board has four standing committees: the Audit Committee, the Compensation Committee, the Nominating and Corporate Governance Committee, and the Risk Committee.
+The Board establishes ad hoc committees from time to time on an as-needed basis.
+As announced in the Company's Current Report on Form 8-K on August 8, 2022, the Board activated the Strategic Review Committee, consisting of Mr. Keating, as Chair, Dr. Lee, Mr. Martino and Mr. Tanner, to assist the Board in reviewing, considering, exploring and evaluating strategic alternatives that may be available to the Company to maximize shareholder value.

 The Board has adopted written charters for the Audit Committee, the Compensation Committee, the Nominating and Corporate Governance Committee and the Risk Committee.
-These charters, as well as our Code of Business Conduct and Ethics and our Corporate Governance Guidelines, are posted and available on our website at www.magnachip.com.
-The information on or accessible through our website is not a part of or incorporated by reference in this proxy statement.
+These charters, as well as our Code of Business Conduct and Ethics and our Corporate Governance Guidelines, are posted and available on our website at https://investors.magnachip.com/corporate-governance/highlights.
+The information on or accessible through our website is not a part of or incorporated by reference into this Proxy Statement.